By ANTHONY O’HEAR.

-Anthony O’Hear is director of the Royal Institute of Philosophy, professor of philosophy at the University of Buckingham, a co-editor of The Fortnightly Review, and the editor of Philosophy: The journal of the Royal Institute of Philosophy.
+Anthony O’Hear is the former director of the Royal Institute of Philosophy, professor of philosophy at the University of Buckingham, an editor emeritus of The Fortnightly Review, and the former editor of Philosophy: The journal of the Royal Institute of Philosophy.
 He is the author of The Great Books: A Journey Through 2,500 Years of the West’s Classic Literature among many other books.
 This article is adapted from a 2011 London Lecture given at the Royal Institute of Philosophy.

 - c.f.Metaphysics, V, 2; Physics, II, 3; also Aquinas’ Commentary on Aristotle’s Physics; the scholastics made a great deal of the sculptor/sculpture example in their explanations of cause. ↩